GeoParquet vs Shapefile Performance: Root-Cause Analysis & Optimization

 1. I/O Wait & Memory Pressure Diagnostics

 Inspect the EXPLAIN output for ParquetScan vs SeqScan.
-If ParquetScan shows filter_pushdown: false, verify that the spatial predicate is wrapped in a WHERE clause and that the file contains valid geo metadata.
+If ParquetScan shows filter_pushdown: false, verify that the spatial predicate is in the WHERE clause and that the file contains valid geo metadata.

-2. Fallback Routing Configuration If a GeoParquet footer is corrupted or schema drift occurs, route ingestion to a Shapefile fallback using GDAL virtual filesystem abstraction or explicit format hints:
+If a GeoParquet footer is corrupted or schema drift occurs, route ingestion to a Shapefile fallback using st_read:

 CREATE TABLE legacy_fallback AS